Rights of Employees

-Under the federal Fair Labor Standards Act (FLSA), as well as both New Jersey and New York State wage and hour laws, most employees are legally entitled to be paid time-and-a-half when they work more than 40 hours in a particular week.
-This is called overtime pay.
+Under the federal Fair Labor Standards Act ("FLSA"), as well as both New York and New Jersey state overtime laws, most employees are entitled to be paid time-and-a-half when they work more than 40 hours in a particular week.Am I Entitled to Overtime Pay?

 Regardless of how you are paid, you are entitled to be paid time-and-a-half for your overtime hours each week in which you work more than 40 hours unless you fall into an exempt category.
-Otherwise, a company could avoid paying its employees overtime simply by providing them a salary instead of paying them by the hour.Compensatory Time Off Generally Is Not a Substitute
+Otherwise, companies would be able to avoid paying its employees overtime just by paying them a salary instead of by the hour.Compensatory Time Off Generally Is Not a Substitute

 Private companies are not permitted to give employees paid time off instead of paying them time-and-a-half for their overtime hours.
 In other words, they cannot offer compensatory time instead of overtime pay.

-For instance, some companies voluntarily agree to pay their hourly employees time-and-a-half before they have worked 40 hours per week or for working on holidays or weekends.
-Similarly, some companies count paid breaks toward their hours when calculating overtime hours even though there is no legal obligation to do so.
+For instance, some companies voluntarily agree to pay their hourly employees time-and-a-half before they have worked 40 hours per week, or for working on holidays or weekends.
+Other companies count paid breaks toward their hours worked when calculating overtime pay, even though the law does not require them to do so.
 These policies and agreements often can be legally enforceable.Wage and Hour Law Class and Collective Actions

-The employment law attorneys at The Nirenberg Law Firm have handled numerous class and collective actions against companies that have violated New York and New Jersey overtime laws by failing to pay overtime to large groups or categories of employees.
+The New Jersey overtime lawyers at Rabner Baumgart Ben-Asher & Nirenberg, P.C. have handled many class and collective actions against companies that have violated New York and New Jersey overtime laws by failing to pay overtime to large groups or categories of employees.
 Frequent victims of wage and hour violations include assistant managers, shift supervisors, loan officers, waiters, waitresses, bartenders, cooks, service technicians, salespeople, call center workers, nurses, and janitors.Minimum Wage

 Many employees who have been denied overtime pay also are have not been paid the minimum wage.
 More information is available on our minimum wage claims page.Contact an Experienced Employment Lawyer

-Many employers take advantage of the fact that it can be complicated and confusing for employees to figure out if they are entitled to overtime pay.
-Other companies do not understand wage and hour laws correctly.
+Employers often take advantage of the fact that it can be complicated and confusing for employees to determine if they are entitled to overtime pay.
+Other employers do not understand wage and hour laws correctly.